 Two Yucatec Maya boys, aged 5 and 9, are solving an everyday problem.
 They want to fly a kite, but they have no money.
 Consequently, they engineer a kite using black-plastic garbage bags, salvaged fragments of wood, and mixed remnants of red, blue, and yellow cotton twine and fishing line.
 For an hour, they pilot their construction at the edge of the ocean, without adult supervision.
 They experiment with launches: tossing the kite up against the wind, with the wind, from the top of a stone wall, and from atop an abandoned boat.
 They persist and improvise.
 Three times, they extricate the kite from the branches of an Uva del Mar tree.
-They lengthen the kite line by adding salvaged beach string, add weight to the tail, and adjust how the kite line is attached to the cross spar (Darling, 2018b, under review).
+They lengthen the kite line by adding salvaged beach string, add weight to the tail, and adjust how the kite line is attached to the cross spar (Darling, 2019b, under review).
 When these boys arrive in the local middle school, will math teachers capitalize upon this wealth of practical problem-solving expertise?
-What can educators do to ensure that these boys’ cultural assets are counted?
+This study explored how math educators can illuminate rather than overwrite these assets in the classroom?